 Learn another language

-Cook something other than nachos (luv u nachos, but I need to grow up)
+Cook something other than nachos (luv u nachos, but I need to

 Collaborate on a project with one of my top 8 art heroes